nzkks/reactjs-reduxtoolkit-ts-mui-habit-app/README.md

 - React 19
 - Typescript
-- Redux Toolkit
+- Redux Toolkit + Redux Toolkit Query
 - Tanstack Form
 - Zod
 - Material-UI
+- json-server

 ### Implementation Highlights

-- Implemented a central store using Redux Toolkit
+- Implemented a central store using Redux Toolkit and Redux Toolkit Query
+- store the habits in local json file and gets updated using json-server

 ### TODOs:

-- store habits in the database.
-Example: Sqlite
+- ~~store habits in the database.
+Example: db.json file and updating through json-Server~~
-- add persistence while page refresh.
-Example: localStorage
+- add filter persistence while page refresh.
+Example: sessionStorage
 - ~~edit a habit (title and frequency)~~
 - ~~show a message when there are no habits~~
 - ~~add a frequency filter~~